 Ramadan and Eid al-Fitr is the peak season for consumer spending in the retail sector in Syria.
-It is similar to the Christmas season in Western economies It is in this season of Ramadan and Eid that profits in this sector get made for the whole year.
+It is similar to the Christmas season in Western economies.
+It is in this season of Ramadan and Eid that profits in this sector get made for the whole year.
 At this time, the horizon does not seem optimistic for this sector.
 The lack of confidence is high among consumers.
 A recession during this season will have serious consequences for the retail sector.
 The disastrous management of the crisis of political legitimacy is having repercussions on the textile sector and on the economy overall.
 The textile sector is one of the most important sectors in the Syrian economy which traditionally has exports totaling nearly 50 billion Syrian Liras (5 billion dollars).

 With the collapse of the internal market and the siege imposed by the regime, the industry is going through a major crisis.
 It manifests itself in the dramatic drop experienced in used capacity of production and employment in this sector.
 Normally, production and employment reaches its maximum in the month of Ramadan, but this year it declined due to many factors, most importantly political unrest.
 This year, the employment and production fell from 24/7 production to only three days a week during the usual run-up to Eid.